 - enabling staff to feel valued in a culture of care and support;

-- enabling pupils to understand themselves, through an awareness of their inner selves, so that they grow to be self-disciplined, having the ability to observe and determine their own positive behaviour;
+- enabling pupils to understand themselves, through an awareness of their inner selves, so that they grow to be self-disciplined and self-led, having the ability to observe and determine their own positive behaviour;

-- creating personal and school harmony by introducing a moral vocabulary through the explicit and regular consideration of values words (such as peace, co-operation, care and respect), which is learned by hearing, reading, reflecting on, writing about, discussing and practising;
+- creating personal and school harmony by introducing an ethical vocabulary, through the explicit and regular consideration of values words (such as peace, co-operation, care and respect), which is learned by hearing, reading, reflecting on, writing about, discussing and practising;

-- supporting the development of good quality relationship between all who work in the school;
+- supporting the development of high quality relationship between all who work in the school;

 - helping pupils to be in touch with their inner world of thoughts, feelings and emotions;